Eddie DelGrosso

 Eddie DelGrosso (born August 27, 1985) is an American professional ice hockey player.
 He last played for the Las Vegas Wranglers of the ECHL.
-DelGrosso played collegiate hockey for the University of Nebraska-Omaha where he became the school's all-time leading scorer for defenceman.
+DelGrosso played collegiate hockey for the University of Nebraska-Omaha, where he became the school's all-time leading scorer for defencemen.

 Collegiate

 DelGrosso played four seasons with the University of Nebraska-Omaha.
-In his rookie season he was named to the All-CCHA Rookie Team.
-In his junior year he was named to the All-CCHA Second Team.
+In his rookie season, he was named to the All-CCHA Rookie Team.
+In his junior year, he was named to the All-CCHA Second Team.
 In his senior year, DelGrosso became the school's all-time leading scorer for defenceman, surpassing Greg Zanon, and was named to the All-CCHA First Team.
 He signed a professional contract with the Springfield Falcons of the American Hockey League (AHL) on March 24, 2010.

 Professional

-DelGrosso played eight games with the Falcons as they closed out their 2009–10 season.
-He then joined the HIFK in the Finnish Liiga for five games during the 2010–11 season.
-He was loaned to the Kiekko-Vantaa in Mestis for 13 games and HPK for two games before his contract was terminated in December 2010.
-Following his termination, DelGrosso joined the Las Vegas Wranglers in the ECHL.
+DelGrosso appeared in eight games with the Falcons to finish the 2009–10 season.
+The following year, he signed with HIFK in Finland’s top professional league, the Liiga, where he played five games during the 2010–11 season.
+He was then loaned out for additional playing time, spending 13 games with Kiekko-Vantaa in Mestis and two games with HPK.
+His contract was terminated in December 2010, after which he returned to North America and signed with the Las Vegas Wranglers in the ECHL.

-On October 20, 2011, DelGrosso was placed on waivers by the Las Vegas Wranglers and was claimed by the Ontario Reign.
-However, DelGrosso instead joined the HYS The Hague of the top tier BeNe League.
-He helped the HYS The Hague win the Dutch Cup during the 2012–13 season.
+On October 20, 2011, DelGrosso was waived by the Las Vegas Wranglers and subsequently claimed by the Ontario Reign.
+Despite this, he chose to sign with HYS The Hague in the top-tier BeNe League instead.
+During the 2012–13 season, he played a key role in helping the team capture the Dutch Cup title.